-- A24 Prepare and implement the following planning actions: - Rezone the Industrial 1 zoned land on Service Street and Victoria Road to Industrial 3 zone to better respond to the towns employment needs and ensure compatibility with surrounding residential land uses. - Rezone land 7-13 and 4-10 Market Street to Mixed Use Zone to better reflect their current land uses and to link the two commercial areas of the town. - Consider rezoning of land at 6-8 Victoria Street subject to an environmental audit being completed to determine appropriate uses of the site, and the rezoning of IN1Z to IN3Z. - A25 Continue to identify opportunities to support and strengthen the local economy, encouraging the activation and diversification of business resulting in a thriving town centre. - A26 Investigate options to extend the Domino Rail Trail to Lyonville and options to improve connections between Bullarto and Trentham. - A27 Support implementation of any actions in the Destination Management Plan as they relate to the Trentham township. - A28 Consider opportunties to support small to medium enterprises including agriculture diversifying Trentham's economy.
+- A24 Prepare and implement the following planning actions: - Rezone the Industrial 1 zoned land on Station Street and Victoria Street to Industrial 3 zone to better respond to the towns employment needs and ensure compatibility with surrounding residential land uses. - Rezone land 7-13 and 4-10 Market Street to Mixed Use Zone to better reflect their current land uses and to link the two commercial areas of the town. - Consider rezoning of land at 6-8 Victoria Street subject to an environmental audit being completed to determine appropriate uses of the site, and the rezoning of IN1Z to IN3Z. - A25 Continue to identify opportunities to support and strengthen the local economy, encouraging the activation and diversification of business resulting in a thriving town centre. - A26 Investigate options to extend the Domino Rail Trail to Bullarto. - A27 Support implementation of any actions in the Destination Management Plan as they relate to the Trentham township. - A28 Consider opportunties to support small to medium enterprises including agriculture diversifying Trentham's economy.